hongpham/Workshop-Protect-your-IoT-fleet/Module 4: Receive alerts in real-time/README.md

 # Module 4: Receive alerts in real-time

 For many Security Engineers, receiving alerts in real time is critical.
 They need to act quickly to reduce impact of security issues.
-Using SMS message, or collaboration tools such as Slack or Chime, are common solutions to notify engineers when thing goes wrong.
+SMS message, or messaging platform such as Slack or Chime, are common tools to notify engineers when thing goes wrong.

-In this extra-credit module, we will show you how to configure SNS to send Device Defender alerts to your phone, or to Amazon Chime chatroom.
+In this extra-credit module, you configure SNS to send Device Defender alerts to your phone, Amazon Chime chatroom, or Slack channel.

-**Prerequisite**
-* To work on solutions below, you need to have a SNS topic that already receives Device Defender alerts.
+> Note: you need to have a SNS topic receives alerts from Device Defender to work on this module

 1. [Send SMS message to your phone](#1-send-sms-message-to-your-phone-only-available-in-region-that-supports-sms-messaging)
 2. [Receive alerts on Chime chatroom](#2-receive-alerts-on-chime-chatroom)